yandiro/feathers/docs/api/schema/resolvers.md

 ## Property resolvers

 Property resolvers are a map of property names to resolver functions.
-A resolver function is an `async` function that resolves a property on a data object.
+A resolver function is an `async` or regular function that resolves a property on a data object.
 If it returns `undefined` the property will not be included.
 It gets passed the following parameters:

 - `value` - The current value which can also be `undefined`
 - `data` - The initial data object